Social Security recipients still on track for biggest cost-of-living hike in years - NewsBreak

 Social Security recipients still on track for biggest cost-of-living hike in years

 People who receive Social Security payments, including senior citizens and workers with disabilities, are still on track for a major increase in their benefits in 2022.
-Beneficiaries could see their payments rise by 6.2% in January, according to a recent estimate from the Senior Citizens League, an advocacy group for seniors.
-That would be the biggest cost-of-living hike since 1983, when a 7.4% increase took effect.www.al.com
+Beneficiaries could see their payments rise by 6% to 6.1% in January, according to a recent estimate from the Senior Citizens League, an advocacy group for seniors.
+That would be the biggest cost-of-living hike since 1983, when a 7.4% increase took effect.www.syracuse.com